Healthy Turkey Tacos

 - Add in the tomato sauce, broth, vinegar and brown sugar.
 Mix to combine.
 Bring to a simmer and cook for about 4 minutes, until the mixture has thickened.
 Turn off the heat and season with salt and pepper to taste.
 Stir in the chopped cilantro.

-- Spoon the filling into the taco shells and then top with veggies, cheese and yogurt as desired.
+- Spoon the filling into the taco shells / tortillas and top as desired.

 *Do not substitute ground turkey breast (labeled 99% fat-free) - the filling will be very dry if you do.